-Every golf course has a mix of par scores for each hole.
-It serves as a benchmark for scoring, indicating the expected difficulty based on length, terrain, slope rating, course ratings, and obstacles.
-Holes are generally assigned for par values, par 3, 4, 5, and very rarely 6.
+Every golf course has a mix of par scores across its holes, each one set to reflect the hole’s expected difficulty based on length, terrain, slope rating, course ratings, and obstacles.
+Holes are generally assigned a par of 3, 4, or 5, with par 6 being rare.

 Here is a breakdown of the different types of par in golf: